 - All efforts must be made to ensure that the scuttled vessel is suitably weighted and negatively buoyant to sink rapidly and remain stable on the bottom in the immediate area.
 This will minimise the chance of the material moving to a sensitive area or impacting adjacent areas.

-- A watch should be kept to at the site to identify and collect all floating debris and to recover/absorb where appropriate any surface films of floating chemicals.
-Therefore the timing of an incineration/scuttling should allow for an appropriate period of daylight after the event to ensure an effective watch and clean up occurs.
+- A watch should be kept at the site to identify and collect all floating debris and to recover/absorb where appropriate any surface films of floating chemicals.
+The timing of an incineration/scuttling should allow for an appropriate period of daylight after the event to ensure an effective watch and clean up occurs.

 What are my obligations?